zetxek/zetxek/ManagerREADME.md

 In the last years I've come to be aware of how many assumptions we all have when working with others, so I try to be as explicit as possible when communicating, and point out hidden assumptions that will go under the radar otherwise.

 This exercise of laying out a "foundational" for the work relationship can be awkward at first - but it avoids a lot of misunderstandings and helps us collaborate more efficiently.
+And this does not replace any face to face communication - it should just make it easier for you to understand me.

 I intend to be transparent and predictable when interacting with others - so that's why I want to write down my "principles" in this kind of "Constitution of Adrián", documenting my basic assumptions and thoughts, and what I expect from others.